fhdsl/NIH_Data_Sharing/docs/Appendix.md

 Feel free to remix these documents to suit your needs with credit to the NIH DMSP Guidance Working Group.

-In addition, there are several tools that can help you write your plan and make sure that it complies with all the policies that you need to comply with:
+In addition, there are several tools and resources that can help you write data management and sharing plans and help you learn about various policies:

 - [DMPTool](https://dmptool.org/) - a tool for:
   - writing your plan